 On September 4, 1997, the Augusta Richmond County Coliseum Authority voted to spend nearly $1 Million dollars to install an ice floor in the Augusta-Richmond County Civic Center.
 This paved the way for professional hockey to come to Augusta.
 Majority owner George Gillespie purchased the Raleigh Ice Caps franchise at the conclusion of the 1996-97 season after the NHL announced the Hartford Whalers would re-locate to North Carolina as the Hurricanes.
 The Augusta Lynx name and logo were announced on February 26, 1998.
-Affiliation agreements were established with the AHL Norfolk Admirals and the NHL Tampa Bay Lightning.
+Affiliation agreements were established with the New Jersey Devils and Vancouver Canucks of the NHL.
 Paul Gamsby was named General Manager and Dan Wiebe was retained from Raleigh as the Head Coach and Director of Hockey Operations.

 The Augusta Lynx opened their first season with a 9-5 win over the Jacksonville Lizard Kings in front of a crowd of 7,151 at the Augusta Richmond County Civic Center.
 With a 38-27-5 record, the Lynx made the playoffs in their inaugural season but lost in the first round to Baton Rouge.
 Attendance averaged 5,443 per game, exceeding management’s expectations and placing the Lynx ninth in the 27 team league.

 The Lynx would make it to the third round of the ECHL playoffs in their second season under Wiebe, their best post-season performance.
 Average attendance fell to 4,767, a trend that unfortunately would continue throughout the team’s history.